 You have a seller’s VAT ID (NIP) that matches your company data.

-You have access to Trusted Profile, e-ID card or a qualified electronic signature.
+You have access to Trusted Profile (Profil Zaufany), e-ID card (e-Dowód) or a qualified electronic signature.

-For companies (e.g. limited liability companies): A ZAW-FA notification has been submitted to the Tax Office, authorising a specific person to manage permissions in KSeF (individuals running a sole proprietorship are recognised automatically).
+For companies (e.g. limited liability companies): A ZAW-FA notification has been submitted to the Tax Office, authorizing a specific person to manage permissions in KSeF (individuals running a sole proprietorship are recognized automatically).

-Choose the option “Log in to the National e-Invoicing System”.
+Select the option “Authenticate in the National e-Invoicing System”.

 Choose the login method (e.g. Trusted Profile).
-The login has to be done by the so-called KSeF Master – this is the business owner or a person authorized to manage permissions (indicated in the ZAW-FA form).
+The login must be performed by the so-called KSeF Master – this is the business owner or a person authorized to manage permissions (indicated in the ZAW-FA form).

-Enter the login context: choose company NIP and enter the NIP number, which will be the same number shown as SELLER on the invoices for tickets.
+Enter the login context: select company NIP and enter the NIP number, which will be the same number that appears as SELLER on the invoices for tickets.

 Authenticate to continue.

-Enter the full name that will let you later identify the specific entity in the ministry systems, i.e.: Meeting Application Sp. z o.o..
+Enter the full name that will let you later identify the specific entity in ministerial systems, i.e.: Meeting Application Sp. z o.o..

 Scope of permissions: issuing invoices and viewing invoices